mrdk/mind/doc/glossary.rst

         A unit of memory large enough to store an integer or an address.

-   CFA
+   XT
-        Code Field Address.
-This is the address of a word such that it can be executed.
+        Execution token.
+This is the address of a word such that it can be executed by :word:`execute`.

    flag
         A boolean value.
 If a word returns a flag, it is either 0, for